melgarcia21/rtu-iflde/tasks/about.md

 - Integration into traditional macro-credentials (bachelor’s, master’s, doctoral degrees, or professional development courses)

 For this guideline, micro-credentials are defined as courses or sets of courses offered by HEIs or industry partners, developed independently or collaboratively, serving as a component of higher education programs or as stand-alone courses.
 They must align with industry standards and competency requirements.

+*   **Core Definition:** Smaller units of learning (course or set of courses) focused on specific knowledge, skills, values, and competencies in a narrow field, often delivered online with digital credentials.
+*   **Context:** Can be part of a traditional degree (Bachelor's, Master's, Doctoral) or standalone professional development, complementing macro-credentials.
+*   **Purpose (Guidelines Definition):** Offered by HEIs or industry partners (solely or jointly) as part of a recognized program or standalone, benefiting lifelong learners' academic, personal, and professional growth, aligned with standards and industry needs.

 ---